deislabs/mystikos/doc/dev-jumpstart.md

 not stable enough to be moved into `tests`.
 * The `scripts` folder contains several helper scripts for using Mystikos or integrating with the pipeline.
-* The `tools` folder contains a SGX enclave that bootstraps Mystikos, as well as the host launcher.

 ## Trying it out